viparthasarathy/HTML-Forms-and-iFrames-v-000/README.md

 ### Forms

 Forms are essential for gathering user information from site visitors.
-Text can inserted, slections made and a record of their responses can be sent remoetly to a server whose backend can store the information.
+Text can be inserted, selections can be made and a record of their responses can be sent remotely to a server whose backend can store the information.
 At this time we will not be going into detail about the back-end portion of a form submission, but instead focusing on the front-end portion.
 Let's explore some of the many form elements we have at our disposal for gathering user input.

 We will start with the crucial parent element `<form>`.
 The form element wraps all the input elements that will collect our user information inside of it.
 The form element has two important attributes: action, and method.
 The `action` attribute will specify where the user information is sent to.
 This is typically the URL of a remote server.
 The second attribute is the `method` which will dictate the manner in which we submit our information.
 The most common HTTP methods are `GET`, `POST`, `PATCH`, `PUT`, and `DELETE` but for now we will focus on the most common two for form submissions `GET` and `POST`.